National-Node-Net/node-lib/docs/projectors.md

 projector.run()
 ```

-In real usage a projector function will typically process the record key and value and write some output to a Smart
+In real usage a projector function will typically process the record key and value and write some output to a Secure
-Cache for later consumption by applications.
+Agent for later consumption by applications.

 [1]: https://en.wikipedia.org/wiki/Map_(higher-order_function)